How to look for records of... Privy Council since 1386

 For the earlier period you should also search the State Papers (SP).
 For the later period they may be found in the series of the originating government department; try searching for ‘Order in Council’ within the relevant series.
 If you are unsure of whether the Order originated from the Privy Council or another department you can check the registers in TS 76 for 1894 to 1998.
 The registers also allow you to trace the responsible authority, so you can narrow your search by government department.

 The best place to start for appeals is Privy Council papers online.
-This is an index to the ‘Printed Papers’ of Appeals to the Judicial Committee of the Privy Council (JCPC).
+This is an index to the ‘Printed Papers’ of Appeals to the Judicial Committee of the Privy Council (JCPC) and provides links to the digitised texts of the related Privy Council decisions on the BAILII website.
 Once you have found an index entry contact the British Library who holds an incomplete set of the full Printed Papers.

 For more recent cases (after approximately 1999) visit the Judicial Committee website.